 GrowNYC continues to support the ambitious and equitable goals outlined in the CORE Act, as we first testified when these laws were introduced in June 2020.
-Our experience operating Food Scrap Drop-off sites in neighborhoods receiving Curbside Composting service makes clear that there cannot be an either-or or one-size-fits-all approach to providing universal access to composting services for New York City residents.
-We know that it will take time for Curbside Composting to become truly universal and that Food Scrap Drop-off sites are a flexible model that can fill gaps in access as the Curbside Composting program expands and improves.
+Our experience operating Food Scrap Drop-off sites in neighborhoods receiving Curbside Composting

 Our concern with these bills is the minimum of 20 open hours per week.
 Due to the cost of staffing, we fear requiring set hours (which would mean some unstaffed) may result in a shift away from actively managed sites which are critical to educating and engaging New Yorkers in the fight against climate change.
 Our experience shows that increasing open days and open hours does not have a significant impact on organics intake, but it does substantially increase hauling expenses by virtue of servicing more bins.
-Additionally, staffed sites with limited operating hours become popular communitygathering events and opportunities for cost-effective education and outreach.
+Additionally, staffed sites with limited operating hours become popular community-gathering events and opportunities for cost-effective education and outreach.
 We believe there is value in having a diversity of Food Scrap Drop-off site types and hope to see more flexible standards put forth in future revisions to this law.